Constituents can be added to any number of groups at the time of import using the Advanced Import module.

 When updating a record originally stored in Salsa CRM using Advanced Import will need to use the Original Import ID which was originally used when importing the original record into Salsa CRM.
 The Original Import ID can be found by accessing the constituent record and selecting the Data Sync button located in the lower right-hand corner of the constituent record.
 By selecting this button the Data Sync Link window will appear.
 This window will contain the vendor name and Import ID.
 Add this Import ID to the corresponding constituent record on the file that you are preparing to import into Salsa CRM.

-TIP: If the Data Sync button does not appear on the constituent record, select Manage from the main menu.
+PRO TIP: If the Data Sync button does not appear on the constituent record, select Manage from the main menu.
 Then select Configuration and on the General page, click to select the Display Data Sync Map Button checkbox.

 If the constituent was not originally entered into Salsa CRM through the Advanced Import module, you will need to include the Constituent Number to the corresponding constituent record on the file that you are preparing to import into Salsa CRM.